 This adorable animal enjoys safe shopping day with its owner at pet friendly mall

 One of the biggest benefits of visiting a pet friendly mall Singapore style is that you no longer have to split errands from pet-care.
-Rather than rushing through errands to return home to let your dog out—or leaving them behind—you can shop, dine, and spend leisure time together.
+Rather than rushing through errands to return home to let your dog out—or leaving them behind—you can shop, dine, and spend leisure time together in some outer parts of the mall.
 Malls outfitted with pet lifts, pet paths, and pet-friendly parking make logistics much easier.

 VivoCity shopping mall near Sentosa island, Singapore.